Why Sell Art Cards To Promote Your Art – why they are essential and how to sell them efficiently

 Will It Work For Everyone?

 Of course that doesn’t just happen for everyone, you need to have a following.
 You need to plug your packs to your mailing list and in social media.
 It is important to price them appropriately and photograph and list them appropriately and your work needs to have appeal.
 As alternative to single card sales multipacks win hands down!
 We also offer all cards with free delivery now.
-If you don’t then you really should read Day 99 – Free Delivery – Why It Is So Important and How Not To Lose Money.
+If you don’t then you really should read 99 – Why Use Free Delivery To Sell More Art.